nemac/fcav-ndvi/README.md

    Also, if you are deploying a full year data file to replace a previously deployed partial year file, or a raw eMODIS file, be sure to remove the partial year from from the list in `Config.py`.

+   Note: eMODIS files do not need ".RAW" or ".RAW.ONGOING" added to them in the config file.
+The paths for these files is resolved programmatically from the "base" filename.

 4. Edit the `mugl.tpl.xml` file to change the `max` attribute of the `<horizontalaxis>` element to be the last day of the month